A Transatlantic Voyage

 Save $1,500 when you book by October 13, 2014!

-Join us to discover the romantic allure of the “Golden Age of Travel” on our 13-day transatlantic crossing from New York to London.
+Join us to discover the romantic allure of the “Golden Age of Travel” on our 13-day transatlantic crossing from New York to Southampton.
 Be on deck of the all-suite luxury ship Silversea M.V.
 Silver Whisper as it cruises past the iconic Statue of Liberty and Manhattan’s magnificent skyline for a classic journey across the Atlantic.
 You’ll sail to the evocative Canadian Maritime Provinces of Nova Scotia and Newfoundland to learn about their fascinating colonial and maritime histories.
 Then trace the routes of North America’s discoverers, generations of immigrants, and grand ocean liners across the magnificent expanse of the Atlantic.
-Throughout your voyage you’ll enjoy lectures by your Smithsonian expert and an array of other activities onboard our six-star ship.
-Experience the charms of Ireland’s villages and the unsurpassed beauty of its countryside during stops in Foynes, Limerick, Cobh, and Cork, and explore the English maritime heritage of Fowey and Southampton before concluding in London.
+Throughout your voyage you’ll enjoy lectures by your Smithsonian Journeys Expert and an array of other activities onboard our six-star ship.
+Experience the charms of Ireland’s villages and the unsurpassed beauty of its countryside during stops in Foynes, Limerick, Cobh, and Cork, and explore the English maritime heritage of Fowey and Southampton.
 An optional extension to London is also offered.

 May 4 — New York City, New York, U.S.